 When we move our attention to the Offertory in the Novus Ordo rite, we don’t find that “engine-transmission” effect.
 What we find are prayers written in imitation of the Hebrew Berakhos prayers, which typically begin: Barukh Atah Adonai Eloheinu Malekh ha-Olam (“Blessed art Thou, O Lord our God, King of the universe”); this is reflected in the Novus Ordo’s Offertory prayers by starting with Benedíctus es, Dómine, Deus univérsi (“Blessed art thou, O Lord, God of the universe”).
-The Berakhos prayers are benediction formulae and can be used in calling down energy, but are alien to the structure and flow of the Catholic liturgy and don’t seem fully plugged into what I call the “Christ-of-Faith Egregore,” the energy current powering Christianity.
+The Berakhos prayers are benediction formulae and can be used in calling down energy, but are alien to the structure and flow of the Catholic liturgy and don’t seem fully “plugged in” to that energy current from Jesus that powers Christianity in general and the Sacraments in particular.

-Here we have to remember that no matter who wishes otherwise, Judaism is not Christianity and Christianity is not Judaism; there’s a pretty thick line of separation that begins with Jesus’ divinity and extends into the Trinity.
-This is not anti-semitism but simply a statement of objective fact, and the reason why conscious attention needs to be applied when using this form.
-On the flip side of this, I suspect this can bring itself to happen on autopilot once the celebrant becomes practiced enough with the form and virtual intention takes over.
+Here we have to remember that no matter who wishes otherwise, Judaism is not Christianity and Christianity is not Judaism; there’s a pretty thick line of separation that begins with Jesus’ divinity and extends into the Trinity (in fact Judaism considers the Trinity avodah zarah, and debates to what extent this belief is compatible with the Noachide restriction against idolatry).
+This is not anti-semitism but simply an objective statement of facts of which most Christians aren’t aware, and the reason why conscious attention needs to be applied when using Jewish formulae inside Christian ritual.
+On the flip side of this, I suspect this can bring itself to happen on autopilot once the celebrant becomes practiced enough with the form and hence virtual intention takes over.